harring/FruitScan-AI/README.md

 # FruitScan CNN Project

 ## Overview
+FruitScan is a web-application that predicts which fruit is in an image and provides the user with nutritional information about that fruit.
+This allows the user to learn about fruits and make educated choices when eating healthy.
-This project uses a Convolutional Neural Network (CNN) implemented in Django to predict which fruit is in an image.
+This project uses a Convolutional Neural Network (CNN) implemented in Django.
 It currently supports identification of kiwi, mango, banana, and tomato, with the capability to extend to more fruits.

 ## Features
 - CNN for fruit prediction.